Docker Installation

 Step 3: Start the Stack

-file to use a pre-defines scenario.
+cd zammad-docker-composedocker compose up -dOptional: Use an additional .yml file to use a pre-defines scenario.
 Read on in the Customizing the Zammad Stack section.

-After the stack is ready, you can access Zammad via the configured docker host and port, e.g. http://localhost:8080/
+After the stack is ready, you can access Zammad via the configured Docker host and port, e.g. http://localhost:8080/.

 Exposing the Stack via HTTPS